LeagueOfPoro/CapsuleFarmerEvolved/README.md

 - ARM supported (Raspberry Pi)

 ## Community
 If you have any type of issue, need help, or just want to hangout.
-Come to League of Poro's Discord server: https://discord.gg/c2Qs9Y83hh
+Come to [League of Poro's Discord server](https://discord.gg/c2Qs9Y83hh).

 ## Support my work
 [Subscribe to my channel on YouTube](https://www.youtube.com/channel/UCwgpdTScSd788qILhLnyyyw?sub_confirmation=1) or even